 If you have already calculated your company’s operating cash flow (see item No. 3 below), you can find free cash flow by subtracting capital expenditures from OCF.

 While free cash flow is a useful metric for many businesses, it’s especially valuable for corporations as they strive to determine how much cash is available for paying back investors or expanding the business.
 After all, a company that extracts too much money risks harming overall operations and jeopardizing the business’ future in the long term.
 See how your business is performing with these ten KPI metrics.

-2. Discounted cash flow
+2. Discounted Cash Flow

 Discounted cash flow (DCF) measurements are vital for evaluating investment prospects by comparing future cash flow projections against current capital costs.